-(Update: November 9, 2020) The following telehealth rules have been updated to reflect new guidance from the New York State Department of Financial Services:
+(Update: March 10, 2021) The following telehealth rules reflect current guidance from the New York State Department of Financial Services:

 Our Temporary Telehealth Policy, with allowable procedure codes, and Frequently Asked Questions provides guidance on these services for our members.
 Telehealth services include visits by phone, virtual check-in, or virtual visit via Skype, FaceTime, or other video exchange.